qwertie/loyc.net/_posts/2016-05-28-potential-new-les.md

  - Arguably, there should be a unary suffix operator that can be an arbitrary string (this was intentionally punted to a future version.)

- - Since there are an infinite number of operators, you need a space between any two operators, such as `x + -y` or `-*y`.
+ - Since there are an infinite number of operators, you need a space between any two operators, such as `x * -y` or `-*y`.
 IMO, that's fine.
 Compiler writers just need to be careful to give a good error message if the user types `x*-y`, maybe something like "There is no operator called `*-`.
 Consider adding a space between the operators: `* -`.
-You could even postprocess the code to transform, for example, `-*ptr` into `-(*ptr)`, with or without printing a warning.
+You could even postprocess the code to transform (for example) `-*ptr` into `-(*ptr)`, with or without printing a warning.

+- It should be possible to create negative literals, so given an input like `-7`, LESv2 (beta) produces a literal with value `-7` rather than a call to `-` with positive 7 as its argument.
+Also, it's important to be deliberate about how we handle `-0x8000_0000`, which appears to be a negative 32-bit number; if `-` is not treated as part of the literal then `0x8000_0000` must be treated a 64-bit number to avoid 32-bit overflow.
+Therefore the lexer includes `-` as part of the literal, but this has the side-effect that expressions like `x-1` are a syntax error, because the parser sees just sees an identifier `x` followed by a literal `-1`.
+(Perhaps this can be solved by defining a separate "negative literal" token and a special parser rule to reinterpret such a negative literal as a binary `-` operator followed by a positive number.)

 - In the output syntax tree, there's no quick and easy way to distinguish operators from normal identifiers.
 See my [earlier post](http://loyc.net/2016/put-back-the-sharp.html) about that.